SarahBass/SarahBass/README.md

 - 👋 Hi, I’m @SarahBass
 - 🌎 Located Orange County, CA
-- 👀 I’m interested in game development and apps.
 - 📫 How to reach me: VirtualStarWatch@gmail.com

-🎨 I have art skills using Procreate, Photoshop, Vectornator, Adobe illustrator, and use various Animation or 3D programs like Blender.
+🎨 I have art skills using Photoshop,
+Vectornator, Adobe Illustrator, and use various Animation or 3D programs like Blender.

 💻 I can program in Kotlin, Java, C++, C,
-Javascript, some assembly languages, and python.
+Javascript, Assembly, and Python.

 🎓 Currently enrolled in undergraduate classes for computer science.
 Graduated CSUF with a B.A.